mattmole/LXF300/README.md

 This file contains a more complete version of a Pong game.

-* Control the left paddle with the "a" and "z" keys
+* Control the left paddle with the "a" and "z" keys - these keys only respond to key pressed
+* Control the left paddle with the "s" and "x" keys - these keys respond for as long as the key is held down
-* Control the right paddle with the "k" and "m" keys
+* Control the right paddle with the "k" and "m" keys - these keys only respond to key pressed
+* Control the right paddle with the "j" and "n" keys - these keys respond for as long as the key is held down
 * Control the speed of the paddle for both players using the up and down arrows
+* Quit the game by closing the window or using the escape key

 ### Improvements